f5devcentral/f5-rseries-training/docs/rseries_security.rst

   :align: center
   :scale: 70%

 When you install an SSL certificate on the system, you also install a certificate authority (CA) bundle, which is a file that contains root and intermediate certificates.
-The combination of these two files complete the SSL chain of trust.
+The combination of these two files completes the SSL chain of trust.

 .. image:: images/rseries_security/imageca1.png
   :align: center